opencontrolplane/civo-opencontrolplane/README.md

 You can run the Civo OpenCP by running the following command, which will start the Open Control Plane on port 8080.

-You would need to pass an `ENV` variable `REGION` to the container, this is the Civo region where you want to manage resources.
+You would need to pass an `ENV` variable `REGION` to the container.
+This is the Civo region where you want to manage resources, `lon1` in the below example.

 ```console
 docker run -d -p 8080:8080 -e REGION=lon1 civo/opencontrolplane